duneanalytics/docs/docs/query/materialized-views.md

 We still have several more things to work on.
 Things we know that aren’t working include:

 1. Hiding/showing a materialized view in the right context based on the context switcher might not work perfectly.
-3. Currently there is no way to force refresh a materialized view outside the normally set schedule (we are looking to add this later).
-3. Marking a materialized view as private does not work yet.
-Private materialized views will be available on premium tier plans and above in late August.
+2. Marking a materialized view as private does not work yet.
+Private materialized views will be available on premium tier plans and above in early September.
-4. All materialized views can be seen by other alpha testers currently (and later the public)
+4. All non-private materialized views can be seen by other users (and later the public)

 **Matviews are marked separately in your query list and can also be filtered on.**